Jehnići

-Jehnići (Italian: Gecni) is a village in the municipality of Poreč-Parenzo, Istria in Croatia, on the western coast of the Istrian Peninsula.
+Jehnići is a village in the municipality of Poreč, Istria in Croatia, on the western coast of the Istrian Peninsula.

 Demographics

 According to the 2021 census, its population was 29.

 Position

 15/17 minutes away from the sea and Poreč-Parenzo, the largest city near the town.

 Vegetation and animals

-This town is in the middle of the nature, between expanses of fields and woods.
+This town is in the middle of the nature, between fields and woods.
 You can find animals such as deer, foxes and wild boars.